yeesian/ArchGDAL.jl/README.md

 format("src")
 ```

-!!! info
-    A continuous integration check verifies that all PRs made to ArchGDAL.jl have
-    passed the formatter.
+A continuous integration check verifies that all PRs made to ArchGDAL.jl have passed the formatter.

 ### Dependencies
 To manage the dependencies of this package, we work with [environments](https://pkgdocs.julialang.org/v1.6/environments/):